Jagruti-Godambe/MADE/README.md

 Showed variability over the period, influenced by factors such as industrial activities and changes in energy consumption.CO2 emissions showed a VARIABILITY.
 Demonstrated a consistent increase despite variability, driven by advancements in agricultural technology and practices, as well as natural climate variability.

+## License
+This project is licensed under the CC0-1 Universal License - see the License file for details.